This post was last updated on October 4th, 2022 at 04:40 pm.

 For example, an acquaintance of mine, is a pastor of a large church (2000+ members).
 One Sunday, I was visiting the church and it was my birthday earlier in the week.
 The pastor came up to tell me Happy Birthday even though he doesn’t know me very well and I never told him my birthday.
 I do know that the church has my birthday on file because I registered our daughter in the nursery when I visit this church.
 By using the data that I gave when registering my daughter, that same data found its way to the pastor.

 Large churches (about 900 household on up) – At this stage of the game, if you don’t have software, the church is seriously behind the curve.
 Maintaining personal connections to people becomes impossible when the church is this large.
 Without personal connections or knowing what the people are interested in, how do you communicate to them about their interest?
-Tracking donations for a large organization is out of the question considering the governmental regulations for contribution statements.
+Tracking donations for a large organization is out of the question considering the governmental regulations for donation statements.
 Imagine doing one statement for 1500 households, that give weekly.
-That is 78,000 records (1500 * 52 weekly contributions) that would have unique information (ie. giving date, amount) for each donation for the financial donation statement.
+That is 78,000 records (1500 * 52 weekly donations) that would have unique information (ie. giving date, amount) for each donation for the financial donation statement.

 Another consideration is large scale financial abuse like fraud or embezzlement.
 These type of activities happen in smaller organizations, however I would argue a perfect storm is present in larger organizations.
 Perfect storm?
 Larger organizations typically have more money – a bigger temptation.
 There’s less of a chance of being noticed when small sums of money disappear.
 Additionally, they have about the same number of people controlling the money, two to three, which have split duties but do not oversee each other directly.
 It is estimated that non-profits in 2008 lost 84 billion dollars to fraud (page 4).
 While no software can completely abolish misuse of monies, a good software, well thought out auditing and internal procedures, makes it difficult – especially when the church has a knowledgeable board of directors and other oversight.